paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 There is a simplified deployment type without Kubernetes.
 This type is **recommended** for most new applications because it allows you to set up infrastructure faster and doesn't require additional DevOps knowledge from the development team.
 You can switch to a more complex Kubernetes solution when your application will be at scale.

 It's a step-by-step Ship deployment guide.
 We will use the [Digital Ocean Apps](https://www.digitalocean.com/products/app-platform) and [GitHub Actions](https://github.com/features/actions) for automated deployment.
-MongoDB Atlas and Redis Cloud for databases deployment, and [Cloudflare](https://www.cloudflare.com/) for DNS and SSL configuration.
+[Mongo Atlas](https://www.mongodb.com/) and [Redis Cloud](https://redis.com/try-free/) for databases deployment, and [Cloudflare](https://www.cloudflare.com/) for DNS and SSL configuration.
-For DNS and SSL configuration [CloudFlare](https://www.cloudflare.com/) will be used.
-For database we will use MongoDB hosted on [Mongo Atlas](https://www.mongodb.com/).

 You need to create [GitHub](https://github.com/), [Digital Ocean](https://www.digitalocean.com/), [CloudFlare](https://www.cloudflare.com/), [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) and [Redis Cloud](https://redis.com/try-free/) accounts.